February 28, 2015

 Columbus Area Arts Council Presents Old National Bank’s First Fridays for Families.
 Friday, March 6, 2015, 6:00 PM, The Commons, FREE

 First Fridays for Families Features Wacky Chad!

-Sleeping Beauty will be brought to life by ArtReach at Old National Bank’s First Fridays for Families on Friday, May 2 at 6:00 PM in The Commons.
-All First Fridays for Families programs are free thanks to the generous financial support of Old National Bank.
-Additional funding for this program is provided by the Custer, Nugent, and Teegarden Foundations.
+Prepare to laugh until it hurts with stunt comedian Wacky Chad at Old National Bank’s First Fridays for Families on Friday, March 6 at 6:00 PM in The Commons.
+All First Fridays for Families programs are free thanks to generous financial support from Old National Bank.
+Additional funding for this program is provided by the Nugent, Custer, and Teegarden Foundations.

-Sponsored by Old National Bank, First Fridays for Families is a free arts program that focuses on enriching the lives of pre-kindergarten through third grade children by highlighting the performing arts.
+Sponsored by Old National Bank, First Fridays for Families is a free arts program that focuses on enriching the lives of young children by highlighting the performing arts.
 All First Fridays for Families programs begin at 6:00 PM on the first Friday of each month from November through April and are held in the Nugent Custer Performance Hall in The Commons in downtown Columbus.

 For further information about First Fridays for Families or any other Arts Council programs, visit www.artsincolumbus.org or call 812-376-2539.